 Many U.S. states have taxes on business income, in various forms.
-Some states tax only corporations, while others tax most business type.
+Some states tax only corporations, while others tax most business types.
 States call these taxes different things, and meanings get confused.
-California, for example, calls its income tax a "franchise tax," and Texas uses gross receipts as one way to impose its franchise tax.

 What is a Franchise Tax?